Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 * I found out that for whatever reason it's about 2-3 times faster depending on scene than the recursive method.
 It's not only my machine as other guides on RT pipeline I saw noticed that as well.
 * You're not constricted by the depth limit.
 In RT pipeline you can't just use recursion infinitely, I don't know what's the minimum guaranteed limit but on my computer it's 31, it of course varies per device.
 You can query the limit using **VkPhysicalDeviceRayTracingPipelinePropertiesKHR.maxRayRecursionDepth**.
 If you cross the limit device will be lost so you'll most likely just crash.
 Of course loop based approach doesn't have this limit, you can bounce rays through the scene for as long as you like.

-Now let's talk about some interesting techniques that I used in my raygen shader to improve quality and speed: Anti aliasing, Russian Roulette, Depth of field, and fireflies elimintaion.
+Now let's talk about some interesting techniques that I used in my raygen shader to improve quality and speed: Anti aliasing, Russian Roulette, Depth of field, and Caustics Suppresion.

 ##### Anti Aliasing